dinhomathias/Amc/Project-Bots,-Groups-and-Channels.md

 # Channels

 * [@pythontelegrambotchannel](https://t.me/pythontelegrambotchannel) is the offical channel of PTB where the release notes go.
 Currently owned by Leandro.
-* [@ptbfaq](https://t.me/PTBFaq) is a channel that was supposed to hold FAQ messages, but was never really in use (roolsbot can still forward to there?!). @josxa is still admin, be he lost the phone with the owner account.
+* [@ptbfaq](https://t.me/PTBFaq) is a channel that was supposed to hold FAQ messages, but was never really in use (roolsbot can still forward to there?!). @josxa is still admin, but he lost the phone with the owner account.

 Moreover [@run_async](https://t.me/run_async) is *not* owned by any of the developers and also irrelevant since the deprecation of `@run_async` in v13.0